Skip to content

 );

-Rather than sending the entire PaymentIntent object to the client, use its client secret from step 2.
-This is different from your API keys that authenticate Stripe API requests.
+Rather than sending the entire PaymentIntent object to the client, use its client secret.
+(This is different from your API keys that authenticate Stripe API requests.)

-The client secret should still be handled carefully because it can complete the charge.
+Make sure that you handle the client secret carefully because it can complete the charge.
 Don’t log it, embed it in URLs, or expose it to anyone but the customer.

 Use stripe.confirmKlarnaPayment to handle the redirect away from your page and to complete the payment.
 Add a return_url to this function to indicate where Stripe should redirect the user after they complete the payment on the Klarna website or mobile application.